getify/You-Dont-Know-JS/scope-closures/ch2.md

 ### Lookup Failures

 When *Engine* exhausts all *lexically available* scopes and still cannot resolve the lookup of an identifier, an error condition then exists.
-However, depending on the mode of the program (strict-mode or not) and the role of the variable (i.e., *target* vs. *scope*; see Chapter 1), this error condition will be handled differently.
+However, depending on the mode of the program (strict-mode or not) and the role of the variable (i.e., *target* vs. *source*; see Chapter 1), this error condition will be handled differently.

 If the variable is a *source*, an unresolved identifier lookup is considered an undeclared (unknown, missing) variable, which results in a `ReferenceError` being thrown.
 Also, if the variable is a *target*, and the code at that point is running in strict-mode, the variable is considered undeclared and throws a `ReferenceError`.